India pushes for tourism in Lakshadweep but climate concerns loom large

 As India pitches Lakshadweep as a domestic alternative to the Maldives, environmentalists are concerned that hasty development could harm the islands’ crucial ecosystem.
 Stuti Mishra reports

-India has set its sights on the untapped tourism potential of a secluded and ecologically fragile archipelago amid a brewing diplomatic standoff with the Maldives, but it’s a move that has left conservationists concerned.
+India has set its sights on the untapped tourism potential of a secluded and ecologically fragile archipelago, a move that has led to a brewing diplomatic stand-off with the Maldives and left conservationists concerned.

-Lakshadweep, a group of 36 islands just 1-2 metres above sea level, has until now largely been kept as a hidden gem in the Indian Ocean, hosting a unique mosaic of coral islands and atolls, renowned for their pristine white sand beaches and beautiful but fragile ecosystems.
+Lakshadweep, a group of 36 islands just one to two metres above sea level, has until now largely been a hidden gem in the Indian Ocean, hosting a unique mosaic of coral islands and atolls renowned for their pristine white sand beaches and beautiful but fragile ecosystems.

 Join our commenting forum